MariahSunilAlexiose/portfolio/README.md

 # 🌟 Mariah Sunil Alexiose – Portfolio Website

 Welcome to the GitHub repository for my personal portfolio website!
-This site is a curated showcase of my work, skills, and accomplishments as a [your role or field—e.g., software developer, data analyst, UX designer].
+This site is a curated showcase of my work, skills, and accomplishments as a developer.

 ## 📄 About This Project
 This portfolio website was built to highlight: